 - Take up a healthy cooking class to improve your eating habits

-Group health insurance plans, or employee provided insurance, usually don’t require your BMI.
-However, you may want to ensure you know what your plan does cover in a case seeking out treatment for weight reduction or obesity-related illnesses aren’t covered or have low benefits.
-If you’re concerned that your company-provided plan may not adequately cover your health needs based on your weight, then perhaps a top-up insurance plan can help you out.
+Group health insurance plans or employee-provided insurance, usually don’t require your BMI.
+However, you may want to ensure you know what your plan does cover in case you are seeking out treatment for weight reduction or obesity-related illnesses that aren’t covered or have low benefits.

 Whatever your insurance needs, Pacific Prime Hong Kong has you covered.
 To find out more about what our selection of international and comprehensive plans can do for you in Hong Kong, Asia, and the world, contact our team of consultants and advisors today!